* This post contains affiliate links. For more information, please read my affiliate disclosure. *

 A bit of Pinterest research told me that ugly corkboards can definitely be made pretty.
 I can frame them out and paint the actual boards.
 So I started my makeover project by rummaging around in my current supplies.
 I found some leftover fabric from when my mom and I made new covers for the benches and decided that fabric would be a perfect solution for these corkboards.
 After measuring the boards though, I realized I didn’t have enough fabric to completely cover them.
 I would have enough if I added the frame to the inside of the boards.
 Sure, this will give me a little less corkboard space, but this way I could use what I have and it will fit in with my benches and window treatments.
 As a bonus, placing the frame on the board will also cover up the broken corner.

 - Liquid Nails

 - White Caulk

 The Makeover Process

 First I measured and cut my two fabric pieces.
-I then applied spray adhesive directly to the corkboards and placed the fabric in place.
-I was worried that the material would not stay in place while the adhesive dried so I inserted some push pins in the corners.
+I then applied spray adhesive (I love this one from 3M Super 77 Multipurpose Spray Adhesive Glue) directly to the corkboards and placed the fabric in place.
+I was worried that the fabric would not stay in place while the adhesive dried so I inserted some push pins in the corners.

 I used the outside dimensions to determine the length of the trim pieces, marked them out and cut them using Pieter’s handheld circular saw.
 This was a dusty process which I probably should have done in the garage (or even better, outside) but I just did it right there in the office.
 I was going to clean the whole office afterwards anyway.